crisglav/discover-eeg/README.md

 # DISCOVER-EEG: an EEG pipeline for biomarker discovery

 This is a workflow that automatically preprocess, analyzes and visualizes resting state EEG data in Matlab using EEGLab and FieldTrip toolboxes.
-It has been tested on the [LEMON dataset](https://openneuro.org/datasets/ds000221/versions/1.0.0) and the [Chronic Pain EEG dataset](https://osf.io/m45j2/).
+It has been tested on the [LEMON dataset](https://www.nature.com/articles/sdata2018308), the [TD-BRAIN dataset](https://www.nature.com/articles/s41597-022-01409-z), and the [Chronic Pain EEG dataset](https://osf.io/m45j2/).

 ## Description
 ![pipeline](https://user-images.githubusercontent.com/18517243/212702747-f03f71de-aaf1-4ffb-81e0-963b8333e22b.jpg)

 ### Data
 The input data needs to be raw EEG data in BIDS format, please check that you comply with the standard with the [BIDS validator](https://bids-standard.github.io/bids-validator/).
-The output data are the preprocessed EEG data, the below mentioned EEG features, and a visualization of the results in form of a PDF report for each recording.
+The output data are the preprocessed EEG data, the below-mentioned EEG features, and a visualization of the preprocessing steps and EEG features.

 ### Preprocessing
 0. Downsampling (optional)